pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-main.md

 # PCAPEXPRESS WIRESHARK Series
 ## THE ORIGINAL DFIR EXPIRIENCE
 ### IT STARTS:

-&emsp;&emsp;This is where the project casted off.
+This is where the project casted off.
 Diving in to the pcap goodness<br>
 and trying to make sense of it one session at a time.
 At this point I have looked at a good amount of traffic and protocols and gained<br>
 a certain feeling of confidence and aditional curiosity regarding what is actualy happening under the hood of a buisy network.<br>
 Below You will find 3 exercises of pcap analisys, the samples are taken from <span class="badge-data">malware-traffic-analysis[.]net</span><br>